TccStemCenter/Spring-2018/Challenge1_Feb23/solutions/beginner_challenge_1/README.md

 # The Solution

-* please watch the youtube video (also provided above) if you need some help
+* please watch the youtube video if you need some help

 ```python
 """